Sheriff's Office

 One night each year at a local Walmart, The "Shop with the Sheriff" Event pairs children who are referred by local non-profit agencies and the Washoe County School District’s Homeless and Transition Program, with volunteers from the Sheriff's Office and the community for a once in a lifetime shopping trip where they can purchase items for themselves and/or members of their family.

-Each selected non-profit, and applicable school, is limited to 25 eligible participants, so we ask that their priority are those children most critically in need.
-Also, only one child per family is allowed to participate each year with no duplications year to year.
+Each selected non-profit and applicable school may refer up to 10 eligible participants (first come, first serve), so we ask that their priority are those children most critically in need.
+Only one child per family will be selected to participate each year, with no duplications year to year.

 ES Outreach Deputies must dedicate at least 12 hours per month/72 hours per year at their assigned school.
 They are tasked with helping to create safety messaging, help with homework and reading assignments, help principal and team members schedule and participate in community outreach events, give presentations and provide hands-on assistance to assigned school(s).